lee-zhg/watson-voice-enabled-chatbot/README.md

 1. The voice-enabled chatbot speaks welcome greeting.

 1. Click the microphone to start audio input.
+The microphone icon locates at the bottom-right corner of the browser.

 1. Make the order by speaking `one big mac to go`.